 Please refer to our Manuscript Content Guidelines for information on the types of papers CSJ seeks, and to our Publication Guidelines for additional details on formatting and other requirements for accepted manuscripts.

 Manuscript Format and Author Information.
-CSJ articles, while scholarly, should be written to enhance readability.
+CSJ publications, while scholarly, should be written to enhance readability.
 We prefer that articles be written in first person.
 Whether written in first person or third person, your point of view should be consistent throughout the manuscript.
-The submission may be either an abstract or a complete draft manuscript (jointly referred to as “manuscript”), and should be headed by the manuscript title.
-To allow for blind review, no author names or indications of the author(s) should appear anywhere in the manuscript file.
-Self-citation references to prior work by any author must be removed prior to submission for peer review.
-Self-citations are permitted in manuscripts accepted for further development, revision, or publication.

 Structured Abstract.
-All CSJ manuscript submissions must include a structured, extended abstract that summarizes the manuscript in less than 500 words using the following section headers.
-You should answer the “what” and “why” questions below to indicate how your paper will make a substantial contribution to our understanding of skilled performance of cybersecurity practices.
+All CSJ Article and Note submissions accepted for peer review begin with a structured, extended abstract that summarizes the manuscript in less than 500 words using the following section headers.
+This structured abstract will be the abstract published for an Article and is the core content of a Note.
+Authors should answer the “what” and “why” questions below to indicate how their paper will make a substantial contribution to our understanding of skilled performance of cybersecurity practices.
 Authors should also indicate which CSJ audience (practitioners, instructors, and researchers) is the primary target for their paper.

 - Problem Statement: What is the primary problem that the study investigated?
 Why is this an urgent and/or severe problem?